HLT33021

 Funding

-State funding availability in NSW.
+State funding available in NSW

 This qualification comprises 12 units of competency, including 7 core units and 5 elective units, selected to reflect relevant workplace requirements and industry standards.